 The Game of Golf

-Tradition, Strategy, and Timeless Appeal
+Tradition, Strategy, and Lasting Attraction

 A Brief History

-By 1744, formal rules were written, and the game began its journey toward becoming a global sport.
+By 1744, formal rules were written, and the game began its progress toward becoming a global sport.
 From St. Andrews, often called the “home of golf,” the game spread throughout the British Isles and eventually across the world.

-Courses are often described in terms of their par—the number of strokes an expert golfer is expected to take.
+A carefully designed hole challenges both a player’s strategy and skill. par—the number of strokes an expert golfer is expected to take.
 Holes typically fall into three categories:

 - Par 3: Shorter holes where players aim to reach the green in one stroke.